Für den Inhalt der Angaben zeichnet die Projektleitung verantwortlich.

 Förderbeitrag: CHF 374'000

-With the advent of genome engineering and synthetic biology, we can now optimize and assemble sensing and effecting systems into cellular machines that perform a variety of complex tasks in a defined context.
+With the advent of genome engineering and synthetic biology, we chave the ability assemble cellular systems naturally found in the microbial world.
+For example, we can repurpose sensing and effecting systems into a single bacterial machine in order to perform a variety of complex tasks in a defined context.
 Consequently, engineering and programming bacteria into “smart therapeutics” that patrol a host to detect and treat diseases now appears as a realistic endeavor.
 Such strategies may help us treat a variety of conditions including cancer, infectious diseases or immune disorders.

 However, a major obstacle in developing successful bacterial therapies is the lack of specificity of their action as they may target both healthy and sick tissues.
-Here, we propose to design and engineer a mechanosensitive bacterial therapy (mBaT), a specific contact-dependent bacterial cargo system able to inject effector proteins into host cells.
-We aim to specifically use our system to target and eradicate cancer cells among healthy tissue.
-To achieve this, we will assemble multiple sensing and effecting components allowing a bacterium to identify and eradicate tumor cells by specific translocation of toxic effectors.
-Altogether, mBaTs will constitute a highly specific cell-based treatment of tumors.
+Here, we propose to design and engineer a mechanosensitive bacterial therapy (mBaT). mBats consist in a bacterial chassis system able decorated with adhesive structures that help direct ist attachment to specific diseased tissue.
+Then, mBats are programmed with the ability to inject effector proteins into host cells upon contact.
+To produce this, we assemble specifica dhesion components at the surface of the bacterium and combine this with effecting components allowing the bacterium to eradicate tumor cells by translocation of toxic effectors.
+Altogether, mBaTs has the potential to become a highly specific cell-based treatment of tumors.

 Was ist das Besondere an diesem Projekt?